microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/signin-get.md

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/graph/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions_reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|
 |Delegated (work or school account) | AuditLog.Read.All |
 |Delegated (personal Microsoft account) | Not supported   |
 |Application | AuditLog.Read.All |

-In addition, apps must be [properly registered](https://docs.microsoft.com/azure/active-directory/active-directory-reporting-api-prerequisites-azure-portal) to Azure AD.

 ## HTTP request